DOI-USGS/gems-tools-pro/readme.md

 or

-2) place the folders and files identified above in
+2. Place the folders and files identified above in

 C:\Documents and Settings\<user>\AppData\Roaming\ESRI\Desktop10.5\ArcToolbox\My Toolboxes